vijay-eis/rfcs/text/0000-localizing-api-messages.md

 ## Detailed Explanation/Design
 #### API Protocol
 * accept-language header value MUST be in ll-CC format. , where ll is a two-letter language code, and CC is a two-letter country code.
+Refer to [IETF Language Tag standard](https://en.wikipedia.org/wiki/IETF_language_tag) for additional details
 * A module MUST return messages in the language specified in the HTTP "Accept-language" request header (see IETF RFC 7231 section 5.3.5).
 If the requested language is not available, a module MUST return the message in the en language.